surifirstpin/biplus_documentation/docs/model01.md

 **2.B.
 Join Characteristics :**

-The attributes in “joins” section will be as follows:
+**The attributes for “joins” are defined as follows:**

 -   **join** the view name to be joined with the primary view.
--   **join_type**  the method of joining the two views.
-It can be left, right and is similar to the “join” functionality.
+-   **join_type**  the method of joining the two views, It can be left, right and is similar to the “join” functionality.
 -   **join_on**  the specific criterion for joining to views with a relation among relevant fields.

 ```